 Most people live on autopilot guided by their feelings.
 They go where the wind blows.
 These people often find themselves in deep shit since feelings are often unreliable indicators of reality.

 Make it a habit to distrust your emotions.
 Learn how to set aside your emotions and think rationally.
-It’s not easy but it’s better than to rely on your emotions.
+It’s not easy but it’s better than relying on your emotions.

 Bonus: It’s perfectly possible to feel bad when something good happens to you.
 If you rely on your emotions to evaluate the developments in your life, you’ll completely miss blessings in disguise.

 4. Stop Blaming Your Parents Or Your Genetics For Your Fuckups In Life

 Blaming your parents (or your genetics for that matter) is a cop-out that finds a lot of supporters in our time and age.

 We live in the age of entitlement where people are keen on blaming their parents for their fuckups in life.
 I understand that some people have shitty parents but I also believe that shitty parents who deliberately sabotage their kids are a rarity.